 TI Distributor's system expertise and large selection of reference designs allow engineers to design smarter, more robust AC-DC Chargers and Adapters systems that create safer and efficient environments for AC-DC Chargers and Adapters market.

-- IC ADC 16BIT PIPELINED 64VQFN
+- IC ADC 24BIT SIGMA-DELTA 28SSOP

-- IC OPAMP DIFF 1 CIRCUIT 8SOIC
+- IC OPAMP GP 4 CIRCUIT 14SOIC

 - IC INVERTER 1CH 1-INP SOT23-5